 I’m still in bliss.
 Now, any time that I need a figure, one click gives me the answer.
 I can track who owes me money, who I need to pay, how many clients I have and how much each has brought in.
 I make my accountant beautiful printouts that he loves.
 He’s started recommending Quickbooks to other small business owners as well.

-While the initial cost of forking out between $200 and $350 (depending on what version you get) might make any self-employed worker think twice, the expense is worth it.
+While the initial cost of forking out the money to buy this software might make any self-employed worker think twice, the expense is worth it.
 It’s tax deductible, it’s a one-time expense, and if you look at the benefits, it’s a wise decision.